oracle/coherence-operator/docs/samples/operator/logging/log-capture/README.md

 ## Default Queries

-There are many queries related to common Coherence messages, warnings and errors that are loaded and can be accessed via the discover side-bar.
+There are many queries related to common Coherence messages, warnings and errors that are loaded and can be accessed via the `Discover` side-bar.

 ## Uninstalling the Charts